Loss Spike in Training Neural Networks: Loss spike

+We consider a simple quadratic model with the loss $R(\theta) = \lambda\theta^2/2$ trained by gradient descent with learning rate $\eta$, $ \theta(t+1) = \theta(t)-\eta \cdot d R(\theta)/ d \theta$.
+To ensure the linear stability of the training, it is required that $|\theta(t+1)|<|\theta(t)|$, which implies $|1-\lambda \eta|<1$.
+Otherwise, the training will diverge.
+Note that $\lambda$ is the Hessian of $R(\theta)$.
+Similarly, to ensure the linear stability of training a neural network, it requires that the maximum eigenvalue of the loss Hessian is smaller than $2/\eta$, i.e., 2 over the learning rate.
+Therefore, the maximum eigenvalue of the loss Hessian is often used as the measure of the sharpness of the loss landscape.
 In this section, we study the phenomenon of loss spike, where the loss would suddenly increase and decrease rapidly.
-For example, as shown in Fig. \ref{pic:spike_real}(a, d), we train a tanh fully-connected neural network (FNN) with 20 hidden neurons for a one-dimensional fitting problem, and a ReLU convolutional neural network (CNN) for the CIFAR10-1k classification problem with MSE.
-Both two models experience loss spikes.
+For example, as shown in Fig. \ref{pic:spike_real} (a, d, g, h), we train a tanh fully-connected neural network (FNN) with 20 hidden neurons for a one-dimensional fitting problem, a ReLU convolutional neural network (CNN) for the CIFAR10-1k (a subset of the well-known CIFAR-10 dataset, which includes 1,000 images from 10 different classes) classification problem with MSE, and two VGG-11 \citep{simonyan2014very} models with different learning rates for the CIFAR-10 dataset with datasize 1024.
+These models experience loss spikes.
 The red curves, i.e., the $\lambda_{\rm max}$ value, show that the loss spikes occur at the EoS stage.